Hussite Revolutionary Trilogy

 Hussite Revolutionary Trilogy is a trilogy of films by Otakar Vávra.
 It consists of Jan Hus, Jan Žižka and Against All.
 It was the most expensive Czechoslovak cinematic project.
 Budget was 33 million Czechoslovak crowns.
 Vávra stated that he was inspired by the works of František Palacký.
 He was also inspired by Alois Jirásek's works about Hussite Wars and their interpretation as a class struggle by Communist Minister of Culture Zdeněk Nejedlý.

 Some actors appeared in more films of the trilogy but sometimes in different roles with most notable example being Zdeněk Štěpánek who played Jan Hus and Jan Žižka.

 1947 film Warriors of Faith is sometimes considered "ancestor" of the trilogy.
 2022 film Medieval is set 10 years prior events chronicled in the trilogy.
 Director of the film called it a prequel to Hussite Revolutionary Trilogy.

 Jan Hus

 Jan Hus was released in 1954.
 It is the first part of the trilogy.
 It is set in period 1412–1415.
-It shows last years of Hus' life.
+It shows the last years of Hus' life.